Only an addict can describe the euphoria that comes from that first outlaw hit of Oxycontin.

 Cooper said his firm plans to file the first set of personal injury lawsuits by the end of this month against Oxycontin’s maker, Purdue Pharma, of Stamford, Conn., and its distributor, and Abbott Laboratories of Abbott Park, Conn.

 Cooper blamed the high addiction levels on Purdue Pharma.
-Citing a pair of whistleblower lawsuits that have been filed within the past month in Connecticut and Florida, Cooper said the evidence will show Purdue Pharma misled federal regulators about Oxycontin’s dangerously addictive nature.
+Citing a pair of whistleblower lawsuits that have been filed within the past month in Connecticut and Florida, Cooper said the evidence would show Purdue Pharma misled federal regulators about Oxycontin’s dangerously addictive nature.

 Cooper is far from alone in making this claim.